 Notwithstanding the safety, liability, and operational issues surrounding the product, and the general lack of understanding of the deterrence concept behind the idea, Color Tag successfully marketed the products in several European countries.
 It took a while, but a few visionary American retailers, such as Dave Whitney of Ross Stores, Inc., conducted small-scale trials starting around 1986.
 But the product remained an “oddity.”

 Kno-Glo™ (circa 1988).
 Knogo Corporation was the original manufacturer of EAS products.
-For many years, it was the second-largest EAS company behind Sensormatic Electronics Corporation.
+For many years, it was the second-largest EAS company behind Sensormatic Solutions.
 Knogo had a large presence in Europe, and management was familiar with the initial success of Color Tag.
 They decided to design an “ink pin” that could be affixed directly into Knogo’s EAS tags.
 Their idea was to pour red dye directly into a membrane that was housed in a saucer-shaped plastic cup and then ultrasonically weld on a plastic cover that held the pin for the EAS tag.
 George Luciano of Clothestime was among the first US users.

 Converting the idea into a workable product was a challenge.
 “We had a difficult time welding the two pieces together because of the vibrations,” said Tom Nicolette, Knogo’s former CEO.
 “The assembly line had sixteen workers, and by the time they finished the shift, they were covered in red dye.
 It looked as though people were being murdered.
 We had to install a shower room adjacent to the factory floor.”
 Even though it was difficult to manufacture, Knogo sold many millions of the Kno-Glo in Europe and then in the US.